cosmos/sdk-tutorials/liquidity-module/index.md

 ### Verify Your Token Supply

 You can get all available tokens.
 Your token is now listed.
-See:
+Check the following resources to get an overview of the activity on the testnet and find your token.

 - https://api.testnet.cosmos.network/cosmos/bank/v1beta1/supply